-We’re welcoming families from Afghanistan to Barnsley, making sure that they feel supported after such trauma and helping them as they start to build their lives in the UK.
+We’re welcoming Afghan families to Barnsley and making sure that they feel supported after such trauma.
+We're helping them as they start to build their lives in the UK.

-- Statement on Afghanistan refugee resettlement scheme - 18 August 2021
+- Read our statement about the refugee resettlement scheme - 15 August 2022.

 Frequently asked questions